SandraThieme/BiPredict/README.md

 write.table(predicted_interactions_52, file = 'my_predicted_interactions_52.txt', row.names = F)
 ```

-Please find descriptions and examples also in the file bipredict.R You need both .R files in the same directory to run the predictions.
+Please find descriptions and examples also in the file bipredict.R You need to have both .R files in the same directory to run the predictions.

 # Authors